 David E. Durham was appointed Criminal Court judge in the 15th Judicial District on March 11, 2009.
 The 15th Judicial District is composed of Jackson, Macon, Smith, Trousdale, and Wilson counties.
-Prior to his a solo practitioner in Overton County as well as attorney for the City of Livingston from October 2007 through October 2008.
+Prior to his appointment, Durham served as the Deputy District Attorney General in the 15th Judicial District.